ilabcode/pyhgf/docs/source/theory.md

 (theory)=
 # The Hierarchical Gaussian Filter
-In this notebook, we are going to introduce some of the oncepts on which the Hierarchical Gaussian Filter (HGF) is based.
+In this notebook, we introduce the main oncepts on which the Hierarchical Gaussian Filter (HGF) is based.
 We describe the main equations and illustrate the examples with Python code.
-We start with the generative model of the HGF, which can be seen as the structurekd process generating the sensory inputs that the agent tries to use to produce behaviours.
+We start with the generative model of the HGF, which describes how the model assume that the data is being generated.
+This generative structure is then used to filter the observation (i.e. the sensory part of the model), which is then used by the agent to produce behaviors (i.e. the action part of the model).
 Next, we show how this model can be "inverted" and used by an agent to infer parameter values that generated the sensory inputs.
 From there, we discuss the notion of prediction error and how derivations of the model can be used to infer probability densities given observed behavioural outcomes.

 +++

-## The generative model of the HGF
+## The generative model

-In this section we are using the two-level HGF as example (see also the tutorial {ref}`continuous_hgf`).
+To illustrate the generative model on which the HGF is based, we will start with a simple  two-level continuous HGF (see also the tutorial {ref}`continuous_hgf`).
 The generative model that underpine the continuous HGF is a generalisation of the [Gaussian Random Walk](https://en.wikipedia.org/wiki/Random_walk#Gaussian_random_walk) (GRW).
 A GRW generate a new observation $x_1^{(k)}$ at each time step $k$ from a normal distribution and using the previous observation $x_1^{(k-1)}$ such as:

 $$
 x_1^{(k)} \sim \mathcal{N}(x_1^{(k-1)}, \sigma^2)